 We’re going to flat out say it: if you’re serious about exercising, then gather all your strength and invest time and money in a home gym!
-A home gym is something serious!
-So if you are serious about working out and staying in shape, we’ve got some home gym ideas that will help you build the home gym of your dreams, the place where you can relax and sweat all the stress out!
+We’ve got some home gym ideas that will help you build the home gym of your dreams, the place where you can sweat all the stress out!
 Before we begin with our home gym ideas, it is important to know you should ask yourself what kind of training you want, so that you can know what you want in a home gym, and start making a home gym plan and purchasing equipment.

-1. Home Gym Ideas: Mirror, Mirror, on the Wall
+1. Mirror, Mirror, on the Wall

-2. Home Gym Ideas: Keep it Simple
+2. Keep it Simple

-3. Home Gym Ideas: Do Not Skip Cardio
+3. Don’t Skip Cardio

 Whether you want to lose weight, bulk up or stay in shape, getting the heart working is something that simply needs to be done.
 Try developing a cardio circuit in your home gym.
-Some great home gym equipment ideas include skipping rope (which is absolutely wonderful cardio workout), to aerobic steppers to the treadmill; basically whatever you like that keeps your heart rate up.
+Some great home gym equipment ideas include skipping rope (which is an absolutely wonderful cardio workout), to aerobic steppers to the treadmill; basically whatever you like that keeps your heart rate up.
 It doesn’t even have to be high tech or expensive.

 5. Purchase a Stability Ball

 Good ventilation is a must in a home gym and to be honest, the cheapest and best option is a window.
 However, a fan or a natural ventilation system could also work.
 Air conditioning is alright, but expensive.
 If you have AC throughout your house, then your home gym needs to take advantage of that, too.

-8. Lack Space?
-Choose the Garage
+8. Choose the Garage

 9. Box it Out

 If you don’t know what we’re talking about, then do a little research online and know that a heavy bag is perfect for relieving stress after a hard day’s work.
 A quality heavy bag is made from tough leather and comes in various sizes.
 Choose a heavy bag that has chains and not straps that you use to hang it off your ceiling.

-Can it Be Done on a Budget?
+Can You Build a Home Gym on a Budget?

 The best place to start your hunt for machines is around March.
 Want to know why?
-Because many people buy workout equipment and machine as a new year’s resolution, but when they see that they can’t keep their promise, they choose to sell them, as to avoid a constant remind of their workout failure.
+Because many people buy workout equipment and machines as a New Year’s resolution, but when they see that they can’t keep their promise, they choose to sell them, as to avoid the constant reminder of their workout failure.
 Also, gyms are always going out of business, so you can ask around and see if there are any around your area from which you can buy some equipment.

 Our tip for this is to invest in your passion.
 If you’re an avid runner, then you should get a really good treadmill for your home gym, because if you don’t, you can risk damaging your knees and joints, because some treadmills give your body the impression it’s running on concrete.
-Prepare to spend a few cool thousands on a good treadmill.
+Prepare to spend a few thousands on a good treadmill.

-We hope we’ve provided you with a clear image on what you need for creating a home gym.
-Our home gym design ideas are here for you to serve as inspiration and motivation.
+We hope we’ve provided you with a clear image of what you need for creating a home gym.
+Our home gym ideas are here for you to serve as inspiration and motivation.
 We also hope that you use your gym as often as possible and make the best of it.
 If you would like to share some of your home gym ideas, then we invite you to do so in the comment section below.
 We love hearing from our readers!